Saltaire is a little beautiful Victorian village located in Shipley, which is part of the district of Bradford, in West Yorkshire, England.

 Frequently asked questions about Saltaire

 Is Saltaire worth visiting?

 Yes, Saltaire is a unique village and a UNESCO World Heritage Site since 2001.
-Despite its size, this Victorian village it’s full of hidden gems, and important buildings such as Salts Mills.
+Despite its size, there are many things to do in Saltaire.
+Also, this Victorian village it’s full of hidden gems and important buildings such as Salts Mills.

 Why is Saltaire famous?

 Saltaire was home to the most important textile factory in Yorkshire.
 This factory was created by Sir Titus Salt, who founded the village of Saltaire.